juanxramirez/Matrix_condition/README.md

 # System requirements

 ## Hardware requirements
 The code presented here requires only a standard computer with enough RAM to support the in-memory operations.
-All the scripts presented here have been tested on _Windows_ operating system.

 ## Software requirements
+### OS Requirements

+The code presented here is supported for _Windows_ and has been tested on the following system:

+Windows 10 Enterprise version 20H2

 Users should have `R` version 4.1.0 or higher to run `R` scripts (.R), and `Python` version 3.7.10 or higher to run `Python` scripts (.py)

 The scripts `4.
-High_HFP_extent_suitable_unsuitable.py` and `High_HFP_extent_medium_unsuitable_combined.py` require `ArcGIS Pro` version 2.8.2 or higher and the `Spatial Analysis` license to run.
+High_HFP_extent_suitable_unsuitable.py` and `High_HFP_extent_medium_unsuitable_combined.py` require `ArcGIS Pro` version 2.8.2 or higher and the `Spatial Analyst` license to run.

+R scripts have been tested on RStudio version 1.4.1717 and python sripts on Spyder version 4.1.5.

 # 1. Historical_assessments_Red_List_IUCN_categories.R
 Creates a table with the IUCN Red List categories over time.
 Requires `list_of_species_with_habitat_suitabilty_defined.txt` as input data.